Ianfeather/ianfeather.co.uk/src/site/posts/web-fonts-and-the-critical-path.md

 <blockquote>&hellip;user agents may render text as it would be rendered if downloadable font resources are not available or they may render text transparently with fallback fonts to avoid a flash of text using a fallback font.</blockquote>

-<blockquote>In cases where the font download fails user agents must display text, simply leaving transparent text is considered non-conformant behavior.</blockquote>
+<blockquote>In cases where the font download fails user agents must display text: leaving transparent text is considered non-conformant behavior.</blockquote>

 As you would imagine, from a wide open spec like this, implementation is very varied: